tobycmurray/stack-smashing/README.md

 pointer.
 In any case, note that the stack pointer (i.e. saved return address) is now 0x41414141.

+You can examine the contents of the registers using `info registers` in gdb.

 ## Find the input that ends up being in the pc

 The stack buffer is 32 bytes long.
 The return address turns out to live